 Bring a large pot of heavily salted water to a boil.
 Meanwhile, prepare the pesto.

-For the pesto: Place basil in cold water and set aside to soak briefly, at least 5 minutes.
-Meanwhile, combine nuts, oil, garlic and salt in food processor or blender (the Vitamix is awesome for this) and process until mixture is very smooth and creamy (it should look like a loose almond butter).
+To Make The Creamy Bail Pesto: Place basil in cold water and set aside to soak briefly, at least 5 minutes.
+Meanwhile, combine nuts, oil, garlic and salt in food processor or blender (the Vitamix is awesome for this) and process until mixture is very smooth and creamy (it should look like a loose peanut or almond butter).
 Drain soaked basil, shake off water but don’t pat dry (you want some of that water).
 Tear and place in food processor and process until just evenly combined and mixture is light green, about 5 pulses.
 Add cheese and just pulse until just combined, about 5 pulses more.
 If mixture is too thick, add a few spoonfuls of cold water and pulse again.
 Remove from carafe and taste.
 Add more salt, as desired, then go ahead and use the pesto.

 Pesto can be made up to 1 day ahead; store covered in the refrigerator until ready to use.